RennanD/fastfeet/README.md

 # 💾 Backend

-- API created with Node.js using [express](https://expressjs.com/pt-br/).
+- API RESTFUL created with Node.js using [express](https://expressjs.com/pt-br/).

 - For database use PostgresSQL with [sequelize](https://sequelize.org/v5/)